Francis-McKee/francis-mckee.github.io/_posts/2025-11-10-creation-genesis-1.md

 Day 4 - Sun, Moon, Stars

 The middle word in Genesis 1 in the Tanakh (the Hebrew Bible) is found in this day 4, and is 'seasons', or *mo'edim* in Hebrew (*mo'ed* in the singular form).
 This word is essential to the Jewish life, and is literally translated as a congregation, festive gathering, appointment, or signal.
-Since the Jewish festivals occured at regular intervals, this word became closely identified with them, as well as with the Sabbath.
+Since the Jewish festivals occurred at regular intervals, this word became closely identified with them, as well as with the Sabbath.

 The focus of the chiasm is rest.
 God is trying to teach the readers that their value does not come from what they produce, but from who they are as children of God.
 We are human beings, not human doings.
 Jews today still honor the Sabbath and God given festivals throughout the year by resting and doing no work.